 Netflix: This subscription services needs no explanation.
 Does it?

-Peacock: Upon launch in 2020, you’ll be able to stream your favorite NBCUniversal shows and movies.
+Peacock: Stream your favorite NBCUniversal shows and movies.
 Free and premium plans will be available.

 PlutoTV: This free service office a huge library of on-demand content of movies, news, TV shows, sports and documentaries.

 Popcornflix: This free service has full-length movies, documentaries, foreign films and unique original web series.